divvun/kbdgen-archived/doc/android.osx.md

 You can also substitute a local path to a git repo to the remote path and the application will automatically check it out for you.

+# Testing on a device

+1. Plug your Android device in.
+2. Run `ANDROID_SDK/platform-tools/adb install -r <path to apk>`

+If it spits errors, uninstall the package off your device first.

 ## Build files

 Files will be placed in the `build/` directory.
 In debug mode, a file by the